EMC-CMD/libstorage-release/README.md

 Use the command `git clone https://github.com/EMC-CMD/libstorage-release.git` to clone this repository.

+Create the release with the command `bosh create release --final`.
+This should add some release to the repository like `releases/libstorage-release/libstorage-release-1.yml`

-Upload the bosh release provided with `bosh upload release releases/libstorage-release/libstorage-release-2.yml`.
+Upload the bosh release provided with `bosh upload release releases/libstorage-release/libstorage-release-1.yml`.
 This should upload the release to your BOSH director.

 ####STEP 2: Create manifest